Substation fire that shut Heathrow Airport was preventable, says watchdog report

 Akshay Kaul, director general for infrastructure at Ofgem, said: “The North Hyde substation fire resulted in global disruption, impacted thousands of local customers, and highlighted the importance of investment in our energy infrastructure.

-“As a result of the report’s findings, we have opened an investigation into National Grid Electricity Transmission (NGET).
+“As a result of the report’s findings, we have opened an investigation into National Grid Electricity Transmission.

 “We have also commissioned an independent audit of their most critical assets.